-NOTE: For a forgotten password, see "Disabling a Forgotten Password."
+NOTE: For a forgotten password, see "Disabling a Forgotten Password" on page 186.

 Your system is shipped without the system password feature enabled in BIOS.

 CAUTION: Anyone can access the data stored on your system if the system is running and unattended.